Chart Color Schemes

 Virginia - Waterloo Corner lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Virginia - Waterloo Corner's population is around 9,171 as of November 2025.
-This reflects an increase of 3,478 people since the 2021 Census, which reported a population of 5,693 people.
-The growth is inferred from the estimated resident population of 7,499 in June 2024 and an additional 2,098 validated new addresses since the Census date.
-This equates to a density ratio of 67 persons per square kilometer.
-Virginia - Waterloo Corner's growth rate of 61.1% since the 2021 census exceeded the state's (7.1%) and metropolitan area's growth rates, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 82.5% of overall population gains during recent periods.
+Virginia - Waterloo Corner's population was approximately 9,171 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 3,478 people, or 61.1%, since the 2021 Census, which recorded a population of 5,693.
+The increase is inferred from the estimated resident population of 7,499 in June 2024 and an additional 2,098 validated new addresses since the Census date.
+This results in a population density ratio of 67 persons per square kilometer.
+Virginia - Waterloo Corner's growth exceeded the state's (7.1%) and metropolitan area's, placing it as a growth leader in the region.
+Interstate migration contributed approximately 82.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
-Future population trends predict exceptional growth, placing Virginia - Waterloo Corner in the top 10 percent of Australian statistical areas.
-The area is expected to grow by 4,700 persons to 2041 based on latest population numbers, reflecting an increase of 33.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
+Future trends predict exceptional growth, placing Virginia - Waterloo Corner in the top 10 percent of Australian statistical areas.
+By 2041, the area is expected to grow by approximately 4,700 persons based on the latest annual ERP population numbers, reflecting a total increase of 33.0% over the 17 years.

 Frequently Asked Questions - Population